deltachat/deltachat-pages/_posts/2025-02-07-why-jsonrpc-bindings-exist.md

   and core is what makes all apps fully interoperable with each other.

-- The core library can easily be used to write bots and new apps/clients (like DeltaTouch, a client for Ubuntu touch made by a community member in about a year as a side project, read the [blog post](./2023-07-02-deltatouch)).
+- The core library can easily be used to write bots and new apps/clients (like DeltaTouch, a client for Ubuntu touch made by Lothar in about a year as a side project, read the [blog post](./2023-07-02-deltatouch)).

 ## The C Foreign Function Interface (CFFI)